hanpfei/audio-echo/app/src/main/cpp/oboe/docs/GettingStarted.md

     managedStream->requestStop();

 ## Closing the stream
-It is important to close your stream when you're not using it to avoid hogging audio resources which other apps could use.
-This is particularly true when using `SharingMode::Exclusive` because you might prevent other apps from obtaining a low latency audio stream.
+It is important to close your stream when you're not using it to avoid hogging src.audio resources which other apps could use.
+This is particularly true when using `SharingMode::Exclusive` because you might prevent other apps from obtaining a low latency src.audio stream.

 Streams can be explicitly closed: